nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Api component

-The `Api`,
+The `Api`

-* receives a raw query from Find Command, query will contain filter conditions.
+* receives a raw query from Find Command, which will contain filter conditions.
 * creates a connection to remote server containing data on resale flats.
 * formats raw query into valid query to be sent as a GET request.
 * updates all flats matching filter conditions in SearchedUnits class of Data component.